department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 ### When to use this pattern

-- When a user experiences a critical or recoverable error while interacting with forms, apps, and other content on VA.gov.
+- When a user experiences a critical or recoverable error while interacting with a form, application, or other content on VA.gov.

 ## Examples

-### Sign-in and identify verification
+### Sign-in

 - Can't sign in